 - Prioritize what’s truly important (and drop the rest),

 - Take control over your career path, and

 And doing these things means making tough choices, which requires courage, mental strength and resilience.
 I’ve found that, in order for your mind to be willing to make these tough choices, it needs to understand WHY.
 So that it can fully buy in (both consciously and subconsciously).
 It’s what will inspire you to act with courage.

 [Recommended Reading: Why Mindset Is Everything: The Key to Success & Happiness].

 Why Work Life Balance Is Important For Everyone

 Before we get into all the reasons why work life balance is important, I want to make something clear about who work life balance is for.
 Because I find that most people think it’s something only (or at least mostly) women want.

 But that’s not true.
 I’ve found that men value balance just as much as women do.
 The difference is the language they use.

 Women talk primarily in terms of balance and leading meaningful lives.
 Men talk about having time for their priorities and making an impact (both at work and in their family’s life).

-When you drill deeper into what those mean, both men and women are talking about pretty much the same things.
-Regardless of whether you’re a man or woman, if you want to:
+When you drill deeper into what those mean, both men and women are saying the same things (just using a bit different language).
+Balance is for everyone (men and women alike).

 10 Reasons Why Work Life Balance Is Important